jnaiman/csci-p-14110/lesson01/lecture01_p2.md

 But what if we moved 5 rad/s for 0.3 seconds counter clockwise, then 0.3 rad/s clockwise for 2.5 seconds, then 10 rad/s clockwise for 5.5 seconds then...

-Our calculation of what our final $| \vec{\omega} |$ gets more complicated.
+Our calculation of what our final $| \vec{\theta} |$ gets more complicated.

 ---

-# Let's play with circular motion in Python!
+## A Quick Physics Crash Course: Angular Motion

 But what if we moved 5 rad/s for 0.3 seconds counter clockwise, then 0.3 rad/s clockwise for 2.5 seconds, then 10 rad/s clockwise for 5.5 seconds then...

-Our calculation of what our final $| \vec{\omega} |$ gets more complicated.
+Our calculation of what our final $| \vec{\theta} |$ gets more complicated.

 Numerical methods to the rescue!

+---

+# Let's play with circular motion in Python!

 notes: let's think about what to do if $\omega$ is not constant - how can we find what $\theta$ we have traveled through